neurodata/ood-workshop/panels.md

 - General Discussion II:
     - [Anima Anandkumar (AI)](#anima-anandkumar), [Chris White (AI)](#chris-white), [Terry Sejnowski (NI)](#terry-sejnowski),
     - Moderators: [Joshua Vogelstein](http://jovo.me/), [Weiwei Yang](https://www.microsoft.com/en-us/research/people/weiwya/)
+    - Time:  Tue Dec 14th 2021 15:45 - 16:30  US/Eastern
+    - Topics for discussion:
+        1. What does the "Out of Distribution" (OOD) problem mean to you or your field?
+        2. Why is the OOD problem important?
+        3. What insights did you gain from previous work that might help with solving the OOD problem and successfully applying it to tackle real world challenges?
+        4. What do you think the ideal role of AI is in our life?
+        5. What set of achievements or breakthroughs need to happen to bridge the gap between ML's current role and its ideal role?

 ## Anima Anandkumar